 Take the Scenic Route

 If your feet need a break from hiking, take some time to enjoy the beautiful scenic drives in Redwood National Park and the state parks.
 Avenue of the Giants is just south of Redwood National Park off Highway 101.
 It twists and turns through the forest with the sun breaking through every 100 feet or so.
-Roll the windows down, open the sunroof and breath in the fresh air.
-Another great drive is the Newton B Drury scenic parkway.
+Roll the windows down, open the sunroof, and breathe in the fresh air.
+Another great drive is the Newton B. Drury scenic parkway.

 Just make sure the driver keeps their eyes on the road because the road swerves around the trees, so there are twists and turns everywhere.